mahaloz/ike/src/2_operating_systems/containers.md

 We will now install `Docker` on your `Ubuntu VM`, so from now on all instructions are pertaining to being inside you VM.
 First login to the VM, then open up the terminal.
-You can do this by either searching applications or simple right clicking the desktop and clicking `"Open terminal"`.
+You can do this by either searching applications or simple right-clicking the desktop and clicking `"Open terminal"`.
 This is where the fun begins.
 Pro-tip, you can click the copy button in the top left of the code snippets to copy and paste to your terminal.

 It's alright if you don't understand all the commands in this section, we will cover using the terminal later.